sevcsik/sevdev.hu/posts/2016-10-14-testing-ngmodel-in-angular-2.md

 ---

 Angular has always put an emphasis on automated testing.
-Angular 2 continues this tradition - the question testing is ubiqitous, both the core design and the documentation, which is great.
+Angular 2 continues this tradition - the question testing is ubiquitous, both the core design and the documentation, which is great.

-Unfortunately, Angular 2 being a much more delicate and complex environment than Angular 1, so the testing tools.
-This is a case study of testing a simple component with two-way binding, which highlights the pitfalls to avoid.
+Unfortunately, Angular 2 is a much more delicate and complex environment than Angular 1, so are the testing tools.
+This is a case study of testing a simple component with two-way binding, highlighting the pitfalls to avoid.

 <!-- TEASER -->